allartprotocol/unity-solana-wallet/README.md

 ## Introduction to WebsocketService.cs
 - This class is located at Packages -> Solana Wallet -> Runtime -> UnityWebSocket -> WebSocketService.cs
-### For WebSocket to work we must first create a connection calling StartConnection from WebSocketService.cs and forward address :
+### Start connection
 ```C#
 public void StartConnection(string address)
 ```
+- For WebSocket to work we must first create a connection calling StartConnection from WebSocketService.cs and forward address
 - In this function we create new WebSocket, then subscribe to events and open WebSocket connection.
 - Call example
 ```C#
  webSocketService.StartConnection(GetWebsocketConnectionURL(clientSource));
 ```
-### To subscribe Account on WebSocket events call function SubscribeToWalletAccountEvents and forward Wallet Pub key :
+### Subscribe to wallet account events
 ```C#
  public void SubscribeToWalletAccountEvents(string pubKey)
 ```
+- To subscribe Account on WebSocket events call function SubscribeToWalletAccountEvents and forward Wallet Pub key
 - First set subscriptionTypeReference to know which event we are processing (in this case it is accountSubscribe).
 - Then call SendParameter and forward parameter for account subscription.
 - Call example
 ```C#
  webSocketService.SubscribeToWalletAccountEvents(wallet.Account.GetPublicKey);
 ```
-### To unsubscribe Account from WebSocket events call function UnsubscribeToWalletAccountEvents :
+### Unsubscribe to wallet account events
 ```C#
  public void UnSubscribeToWalletAccountEvents()
 ```
+- To unsubscribe Account from WebSocket events call function UnsubscribeToWalletAccountEvents
 - First set subscriptionTypeReference to know which event we are processing (in this case it is accountUnsubscribe).
 - Then call SendParameter and forward parameter for account unsubscription.
 - Call example